tiodospc/tiodospc/README.md

     <li>🔭 I learn fast and I like to test different technologies</li>
     <li>📫 I am a person who likes to share knowledge and teach other people </li>
     <li>🌱 I like having great challenges at hand and ease to distribute tasks in a team </li>
-    <li>😄 my favorite hobbies and photographing playing the violin, playing and reading news</li>
+    <li>😄 my favorite hobbies is photographing, playing the violin, playing games and reading news</li>
 </ul>
 <!--
 **tiodospc/tiodospc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.